ADVDB-IACAD-TERM3-2020-WEB21/betflix-starter/README.md

 - [ ] Connect to Mongo
 - [ ] Create a `Movie` model
 - [ ] Get all Movies from model

+## How to make changes

+1. `git checkout -b assignment`
+2. Make your code changes.
+3. `git add -A`
+4. `git  commit -m "your comment here"`
+5. `git push origin assignment`